fgero/dhcpv6-mod/README.md

 grep -E 'dhcpc|odhcp6c|dhcpv6-mod' /var/log/daemon.log
 ```

-If you need to just check the log generated by odhcp6c.sh, in order to see DHCPv6 option generation :
+If you just need to check the log generated by odhcp6c.sh, in order to see DHCPv6 option generation :
 ```bash
 grep dhcpv6-mod /var/log/daemon.log
 ```
 &nbsp;

 Even after getting a V6 lease, your WAN interface will not get a public IPV6 address, this is expected (apparently) in a V4+V6 (double stack) situation.
-And ping -6 will not work.
+And ping -6 will not work unless you do the following :

 If you want to use IPV6 also within your LAN, *or even just to test IPv6 connectivity*, you must configure your Networks in the UI (at least the Default Network) with `IPv6 Interface Type` set to `Prefix Delegation` instead of None.

 > **Warning**
-> As a first step I strongly suggest to only change the Default Network and leave unchecked `Router Advertisment (RA)` (**disabled**)
+> As a first step I strongly suggest to only change the Default Network and leave unchecked `Router Advertisment (RA)` (ie. disabled), this is probably safer

-Then, after a few seconds, you can check if the main bridge (br0) got an IPv6 address, and test WAN IPv6 connectivity from the UDR/UDM :
+Then, if you do that, after a few seconds, you can check if the main bridge (br0) got an IPv6 address, and test WAN IPv6 connectivity from the UDR/UDM :

 ```console
 # ip -6 addr show scope global dynamic